Arabian-vACC/library/docs/aerodrome/doha-hamad/appendix_temp.md

 ### 9.2.1 Phase 1
 The length of RWY 16L/34R will be reduced to 4270m.
 The vast majority of aircraft on normal operations will be able to depart using this runway length.

 **34R Operations:** A2 becomes "full length" for departures, with A3 available as an intersection at the controller's discretion.
 Temporary arrival procedure RNP T 34R is available and can be found in the AIP Supplement and on Navigraph charts.
+RRSM is suspended on RWY 34R.

 **16L Operations:** The last point at which an aircraft can vacate is A2.
 Intersections available as normal.
+A temporary directive for departures is issued.

 ### 9.2.2 Phase 2
 The length of RWY 16L/34R will be reduced to 3030m.
 The majority of aircraft should still be able to depart from this runway length, however in the event that they are unable, 16R/34L should be used as the alternative.